maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

 var age, favNum int
 ```

-- If assigning initial value, the variables can be of different types
+- If assigning initial values, the variables can be of different types
 - The type of the variables are deduced from the assigned values
+- However, literals are *untyped* until used

 ```go
 // Declaring and assigning multiples